 An entertainment blog having a few thousand visitors per day can earn well with CPC ad networks like Google AdSense or Media.net.
 Alternatively, you can use CPM banners where you can predict your earning potential.

-Failing to choose appropriate monetization method eventually lead you less earning with the same efforts than using better money-making way.
+Failing to choose the appropriate monetization method eventually leads you to less earnings with the same efforts than using a better money-making way.

 14. Not Interacting with Fellow Bloggers

-Networking with experts and fellow bloggers is a top-secret of successful bloggers who make thousands of dollars from their blogging business.
+Networking with experts and fellow bloggers is a top secret for successful bloggers who make thousands of dollars from their blogging business.